 The Dream program promotes life and social skills through various community activities such as bowling, Wally Ball, exploring local parks, fit club, library access and attending special events.
 Dream volunteers can also be found at Meals on Wheels, local churches, and animal rescues.

-STEP is involved in bringing clients to a number of volunteer sites for activities meant to better their community as a whole.
-These places vary from The Light House Mission, Wayne Public Library, Meals on Wheels, St. Vincent de Paul, Belleville Library, Focus Hope, and more.
+STEP is involved in bringing members to a number of volunteer sites for activities meant to better their community as a whole.
+These places vary from The Light House Mission, Wayne Public Library, Meals on Wheels, Fleece & Thank You, Belleville Library, Focus Hope, and more.
 The tasks performed in each of these places can vary, but it is always with the goal of creating a personal connection between people and the communities that they live and work in.